olcruzgonzalez/tutorial-template-sphinx/README.md

 When following the instructions in the tutorial, [Appendix: Deploying a Sphinx project online](https://www.sphinx-doc.org/en/master/tutorial/deploying.html), do as below:

-* Use the command
+* Use the command `freeze` and then update `requirements.txt` with all the modulus installed in your virtual environment.
 ```
 pip freeze
 ```
-and then update `requirements.txt` with all the modulus installed in your virtual environment.

 * Before doing the push to the GitHub repository delete `docs/build` directory.

 * Within the file `sphinx.yml`, update the information of your GitHub token.
 You must grant write access to the repository for Actions by using an access token (PAT).
-To do this, follow these steps:
+To do this, follow the steps:

     *  In GitHub, go to your profile settings and click on `Developer settings`.